Matías Moya

-Matías Hernán Moya (born 26 March 1998) is an Argentine professional footballer who plays as a midfielder for Chilean Primera División side Colo-Colo.
+Matías Hernán Moya (born 26 March 1998) is an Argentine-Chilean professional footballer who plays as a forward for Chilean Primera División side Deportes Iquique on loan from Colo-Colo.

 Club career

 Moya joined River Plate in 2010, he was promoted into the club's first-team squad in 2016.
 His professional debut arrived on 4 December against Independiente, playing sixty-five minutes of a 1–0 defeat.
 He scored his first career goal on 2 December 2018 against Gimnasia y Esgrima.
 January 2019 saw Moya leave on loan to Banfield.
 He remained for two seasons, making ten appearances in all competitions - though he started just twice.
 Upon returning to River in 2020, Moya was offered a contract extension through to 2022.

-On 2021 season he was loaned to Chilean Primera División side Ñublense.
+On 2021 season, Moya was loaned to Chilean Primera División side Ñublense.
 He continued at Ñublense for the 2022 season.

+As a player of Colo-Colo, Moya was loaned out to Deportes Iquique for the 2025 season.

 International career

 Moya is eligible to play for Argentina or Chile internationally, the latter due to him having Chilean heritage through his grandparents.
 He rejected the chance to play for Chile at U20 level in February 2017.